This flexible product can give you access to the cash you need, when you need it.

 Lines of credit may be secured or unsecured:

-• A secured line of credit requires an asset to guarantee the line.
-So, for example, real estate or another item of value acts as collateral to ensure the loan is repaid.
+- A secured line of credit requires collateral, such as real estate or another item of value, to guarantee repayment.

 How can your business use a line of credit?

-There are several ways you can use a line of credit.
-For example, a line of credit can be used to cover operating expenses or for investment in or expansion of your business.
+There are several ways you can use a line of credit — for example to cover operating expenses or to invest in and expand your business.

 1. Covering short-term cash shortages

-Cash flow may not be uniform in some businesses.
-Whether you run a seasonal business that needs to bridge a couple of lean months before income picks up or one of your customers is simply late paying an invoice, a line of credit offers a solution.
-By accessing cash through your line, you can continue operating smoothly, preserving your business credit history and vendor relationships through timely payments.
+Some businesses may have uneven cash flow.
+Whether you run a seasonal business that needs to bridge the gap for a few lean months or you’re waiting on a late invoice, a line of credit can offer a solution.
+Accessing cash through your line of credit can help you continue operating smoothly, keep your payment history intact and your vendor relationships in good standing.

 2. Maximizing growth opportunities

 When opportunity knocks, a line of credit can help you answer.
-Sometimes, new clients or business expansion will require spending money first.
-Perhaps fulfilling a big order from a new client requires making a large supply, equipment, or software purchase.
-A line of credit can provide the influx of cash necessary to make those expenditures and help your business grow or be more efficient.
+Sometimes, a new client or expansion opportunity may require upfront spending, such as a large supply, expensive equipment or a software purchase.
+A line of credit can provide the cash needed to make those expenditures and help your business grow or operate more efficiently.

 3. Hiring talent

-The right people can make all the difference in how your business operates and, ultimately, how (or if) it grows.
-However, making an important new hire or adding several new team members to accommodate growth can require some upfront investment.
-A line of credit can help you meet the salary and benefits needs of the people who will take your business to the next level.
+The right people can make all the difference in how your business operates and grows.
+But, making an important new hire or adding new team members requires some upfront investment.
+A line of credit can help you meet the salary and benefit needs of the people who will take your business to the next level.

 4. Building your business credit

 Good business credit may unlock benefits like access to additional financing options, better interest rates, and more favorable terms with trade vendors.
-Managing a line of credit well and making timely payments can help build your business credit profile, potentially giving your company more financial options in the long run.
+Managing a line of credit well and making timely payments can help build your business credit profile, potentially giving your company more financial options.

 5. Giving you payment flexibility

 A line of credit provides flexibility when paying for products and services.
-For example, your business may face a range of situations where using a business credit card isn’t possible either because the interest rate is too high or the vendor doesn’t accept credit cards.
-Since a line of credit may have a higher credit limit than a business credit card and can be used like cash, checks, or electronic payments, it may be a better payment option in some cases.
+For example, your business may face a situation where using a business credit card isn’t possible because the interest rate is too high or the vendor doesn’t accept credit cards.
+A line of credit may be a better option in some situations because it may have a higher credit limit and can be used like cash, checks or electronic payments.

 Exploring a line of credit for your business

-Generally, a bank may require a business to have been operating for at least two years to qualify for a line of credit.
-However, there are exceptions.
-Because businesses needs vary, Wells Fargo offers line of credit options designed for both younger and established businesses, with limits ranging from $5,000 to $150,000, depending on the type of line.
+A bank may require a business to have been operating for a minimum period of time, though exceptions exist, so be sure to check eligibility when considering product options.
+Wells Fargo offers line of credit options that are unsecured or secured, with limits ranging from $10,000 to $3,000,000, depending on the type of line.

 As you weigh whether a line of credit is right for your business, be sure to consider: